aeharding/metar-taf-parser/README.md

 > ⚠️ **Warning:** Experimental API

 Provides all relevant weather conditions for a given timestamp.
 It returns a `ICompositeForecast` with a `base` and `additional` component.
-The `base` component is the base weather condition period (the FM part of the report) - and there will always be one.
+The `base` component is the base weather condition period (type = `FM`, `BECMG`, or `undefined`) - and there will always be one.

-The `additional` property is an array of weather condition periods valid for the given timestamp (any `BECMG`, `PROB`, `TEMPO`, etc.)
+The `additional` property is an array of weather condition periods valid for the given timestamp (any `PROB` and/or `TEMPO`)

-You will still need to write some logic to use this API to determine what data to use - for example, if `additional[0].visibility` exists, use it over `base.visibility`.
+You will still need to write some logic to use this API to determine what data to use - for example, if `additional[0].visibility` exists, you may want to use it over `base.visibility`.

 #### Example